 a.
 Any contribution you make into your HSA is tax deductible!
 So, keep those records to submit the deductions during tax time.

 b.
 An HSA is tax-free.
 What does this mean?
-Well, the money you take out to pay the qualified medical expenses, mentioned in #1, in addition to dental and vision expenses, are NEVER taxed!
+Well, the money you take out to pay the qualified medical expenses, mentioned in #1, in addition to dental and vision expenses, is NEVER taxed!
 Shocking, right!?

 c.
 Your HSA contributions earn interest!

 d.
 Even better…that interest is tax-deferred.
 What does tax-deferred mean?
 A tax-deferred status refers to investment earnings (interest) that accumulate tax-free until the person investing takes possession of the profits.
-Find out more about the advantages of tax deferred plans here.
+Find out more about the advantages of tax-deferred plans here.

 e.
 It’s YOURS!
 If you don’t use all your funds in a year, all is not lost!
 Those funds will roll over and continue to grow, tax-deferred!